gcolareta/kickstarter-analysis/README.md

 ## Overview of Project

-The following project is an analysis of kickstarter campaigns data  gathered from 19 different countries to discover trends on their performances.
+The following project is an analysis of kickstarter campaigns data  gathered from 19 different countries to discover trends on their performance.

 ### Purpose